Chapola Productions

 You will only need 1 instrument to take lessons but it is preferable to have both.

-bulletPiano (88 keys) If you have a piano you will also need a metronome, a piano lamp (or desk lamp) and an ergonomic bench (ergonomic meaning - correct height).
+bulletPiano (88 keys) If you have a piano you will also need a metronome, a piano lamp (or desk lamp) and a piano stool or an ergonomic bench (ergonomic meaning - correct height).
 Also it is recommended that you have your piano tuned at least once a year (~$99).

-bulletKeyboard (76 or 88 keys) If you have a keyboard you will not need a metronome as most keyboards already have them built in.
-You will need a piano lamp (or desk lamp), an ergonomic bench and eventually a sustain pedal.
+bulletKeyboard (76 or 88 keys) If you have a keyboard you will NOT need a metronome as most keyboards already have them built in.
+You will need a piano lamp (or desk lamp), a piano stool or an ergonomic bench and eventually a sustain pedal.
 If you want to connect your keyboard to your computer you will need a USB cable.
 Most importantly, you will need a good, solid, height adjustable table, preferably with enough room in the back for a piano lamp and enough room on the side for music books.
 For example, these table dimensions would be ideal.

 76 Key Keyboard Keyboard Table